Christine Darby // Published: June 2021 // Updated: August 2025

 • March 2020: Jo Carkner (production designer)

 • January 2021: Field Kallop (artist).
-The site owner reported the site was missing from Google search for a year: “I tried re-indexing my site and doing a few other things suggested by the SEO optimization tutorials on Squarespace, but nothing has worked.
+The site owner reported the site had been missing from Google search for a year: “I tried re-indexing my site and doing a few other things suggested by the SEO optimization tutorials on Squarespace, but nothing has worked.
 I would like some help fixing this so that people interested in my work can find my site more easily.”

 • June 2021: Jesse Heath (filmmaker).
 The site owner reported the site was dropped from Google SERPs in July 2020 and remained missing for a year until we worked together.
 This intentionally unstructured site demonstrates that factors like word count or traditional UX and SEO design principles aren’t the issue.